FonsecaGoncalo/ECS-Runner-Fleet/README.md

    ```
 4. The output includes `webhook_url` which should be configured as a GitHub webhook pointing to `POST /webhook`.

-The Lambda function in `lambda/control_plane.py` launches ephemeral ECS Fargate tasks that register as self-hosted runners using the official GitHub runner image.
+The Lambda function in `lambda/control_plane.py` now inspects incoming webhook events and only starts a runner when a `workflow_job` event with the `queued` action is received.
+The task launched registers as a self-hosted runner using the official GitHub image.